 Students can also seek out their RA for assistance with facilities concerns.

 Each residence hall room on campus has a cable television jack, which provides 29 basic cable channels.
 Your room should also be equipped with a digital adapter that is required to access 50 additional cable television channels.
 The adapter should be in a drawer of one of the desks in the room.
-If you do not have an adapter in your room, Comcast will be on campus during move-in and will provide you with the adapter free of charge.
+If you do not have an adapter in your room, you can pick one up, free of charge, in the TechZone.
 The cost for this basic cable television service is included in the room charge.
 Students will need to provide their own coaxial cable cord to connect the jack to their television.

 Resident students will have the option to purchase premium cable packages that include HD, pay-per view and premium cable channels directly from Comcast.
 Students who opt for this upgraded package will contract directly with Comcast and will be responsible for all payments and return of an upgraded cable box.

 If you are having difficultly activating your cable service in your room, please contact Comcast directly at 1-855-638-2855 to activate your cable box.
 If you have an issue with your cable or data jack, please email UNIT User Support at email@example.com or call the UNIT Help Desk at 610-519-7777.

 Application and admisssion to residential learning communities are overseen by the Office for Student Life.
 If you wish to apply to a learning community, you may do so when you complete your housing application beginning May 1.

 Deliveries and Packages